golang/vscode-go/docs/settings.md

 ### `go.liveErrors`

 Use gotype on the file currently being edited and report any semantic or syntactic errors found after configured delay.
+Not applicable when using the language server.

 Default:{<br/>
 &nbsp;&nbsp;`"delay": 500`,<br/>